By Brad Burton, Founder & Editor·Updated June 2026·How we research this

-Introduction: Understanding Chronic Pain Claims Without Objective Evidence
+Chronic Pain Claims Without Objective Evidence

-1. Your Average Weekly Wage (AWW)
+1. Average Weekly Wage (AWW)

 2. Permanent Impairment Rating

-3. State-Specific Benefit Formulas
+3. State Benefit Formulas

 Each state calculates permanent partial disability differently.
 Some use weeks of benefits multiplied by a percentage of your AWW.
 Others cap total payouts regardless of impairment level.
 Permanent partial disability payments vary by state but typically range from $125 to $500 per week for durations of 15 to 500 weeks.

-4. Future Medical Care Needs
+4. Future Medical Costs

-Chronic pain often requires ongoing treatment: medication management, physical therapy, injections, or psychological care.
+Chronic pain often requires ongoing treatment: medication management, physical therapy, injections, psychological care.
 Medical costs for chronic pain treatment in workers' comp cases average $20,000 to $75,000 over the life of a claim.
-Settlement negotiations must account for these future expenses, especially if you're accepting a lump sum that closes out medical benefits.
+Settlement negotiations must account for these expenses, especially if you're accepting a lump sum that closes out medical benefits.

-5. Credibility and Documentation
+5. Credibility

 Evidence Type Examples Insurer Acceptance Level Impact on Settlement Value